kenshoo/metrics-play/README.md

 ### Metrics Filter

-An implementation of Metrics' instrumenting filter for Play2, it records requests duration, number of active requests and counts each return code
+An implementation of the Metrics' instrumenting filter for Play2.
+It records requests duration, number of active requests and counts each return code

 ```scala